sdncoder/sdncoder.github.io/README.md

 ## A network deployment framework

-a set of tools used to deploy network infrastrutures at scale
+a set of tools used to deploy network infrastrutures at scale.
+the framework tools allow engineers to focus on the design and configuration by providing low-level funcationaly (ssh

 ### The framework
 * [Automate configuration deployment with Ansible](#Automate-configuration-deployment-with-ansible)